ssardina-planning/nugat-0.5.4/README.md

 ## CONTACT ##

-This port of NuGAT compatible with NuSMV 2.6.0 was done by:
+This port of NuGAT compatible with NuSMV 2.5.4 was done by:

 * Sebastian Sardina - ssardina@gmail.com
-* Lorenzo Dibenedetto - lorenzodibenedetto90@gmail.com
 * Nitin Yadav - nitin.yadav@rmit.edu.au